pleasefixomg/AM2R-ATM/README.md

 Every track from the Gameboy game is here.
 The DUNDUNDUNDUNdundundun is gone though for now along with the "Metroid Eliminated" fanfare.

-Many room music transitions and starting bgms in save rooms have been changed around for better continuity and to better fit all the new stuff in.
+Many room music transitions and starting BGMs in save rooms have been changed around for better continuity and to better fit all the new stuff in.

 Because of the way Gamemaker handles looping, songs with intros were extended to 30mins in hopes that you don't loop back around to the intro even if you pause for a bit.
-For all songs, I kept the footprint to about 1mb/min of music time, and am looking to fix some of these looping issues in the future to reduce the mod size.
+For all songs, I kept the footprint to about 1mb/min of music time, and am actively working to continue reducing the mod's overall size as much as possible by turning those extensions into much shorter single loops.
+The latest patch was a whopping 25% reduction in size.

 ---